 The most recently released National Science Foundation report on higher education research and design names Johns Hopkins University as the highest recipient of funding.
 The report, which tracks the year 2019 but was released in January 2021, states that the college received $2.9 billion in that year.
 The college has likely increased its federal grants in 2021.
 There is ample evidence of the college expanding its research operations.
 For example, in October 2021, the college received the first federal grant for psychedelic treatment in 50 years.
 Johns Hopkins University gained the third-largest federal grants among postsecondary institutions in 2018.
 In 2021, the college had the highest research and development funding of any college.
 24/7 Wall Street says that in 2015, the college had the most increased total federal funds of any college.

 New York City, New York

-From July 2020 to June 2021, Columbia University had received an additional $80 million in government funding, compared to the previous 12 months.
-The college is also proactively attempting to increase the future level of government funding across the entire educational landscape.
-For instance, in October 2021, the college’s research division was reaching out to New York’s two senators, one of whom includes Senate Majority Leader Chuck Schumer and other lawmakers, to pass further legislation that boosts scientific research funding.
-USA Facts notes that in 2018, Columbia University had the second-largest federal grant of any college.
-247 Wall Street states that in 2015, Columbia University had the seventh-highest amount of federal funding of any college.
+From July 2020 to June 2021, Columbia University received $80 million more in government funding compared to the previous 12 months.
+The college is also proactively attempting to increase the future level of federal research dollars across the entire educational landscape.
+For instance, in October 2021, the college’s research division was reaching out to New York’s two senators and other lawmakers to pass legislation that boosts scientific research funding.
+In 2018, Columbia University had the second-largest federal grants of any college.
+247 Wall Street states that in 2015, Columbia University had the seventh-highest federal funding of any college.